The Battle for World Supremacy

 China’s rapid growth over the past few decades has positioned it as a global economic and technology leader.
 As the world’s second largest economic power, China has the capital to invest in its technology sector.
 These investments have proven to come at a cost to China’s homegrown companies.
 Huawei, a Chinese telecommunications firm, provides the Chinese government with “backdoors” to its networks.
 These backdoors provide China with intelligence about the countries in which the networks are operational.
 While it’s easy to point the finger at China for these practices, Eric Snowden showed that the US has been engaged in similar practices as well.

 The US has understandably sharpened its anti-China rhetoric following this discovery of government espionage.
 However, the US is likely less concerned with the espionage than it is with the the threat of China’s domination of 5G technology.
 Huawei is one of the few companies that has commercialized the cutting edge 5G telecommunications networks.
-5G technology will revolutionize the way in which data is transferred.
+5G technology will revolutionize the way in which data are transferred.
 Verizon claims that 5G wireless communications will be 200 times faster than those of its 4G predecessor.
 It will serve as the underlying infrastructure upon which smart cities, artificial intelligence, and other innovative technologies are built.
 5G networks are a massive business opportunity; one which the US wants to take the lead on.

 From Internet to Intranets